-Ever since Janice Peyton, a health coach based in San Diego, told me about making bone broth with chicken feet, I tried it and have been hooked ever since.
+Ever since a health coach, told me about making bone broth with chicken feet, I tried it and have been hooked ever since!
 Chicken feet have an incredible amount of collagen and gelatin in them!
-I do love beef bone broth also, but I love the chicken bone broth even more!
+I do love the beef bone broth also, but I love the taste of the chicken bone broth even more!

 To buy your organic chicken feet, I would order them online, that is what I do!
 There are several farms that will ship to you.
-Here are a few I listed, you can Google the internet for more and read about the farm and how they raise their chickens, I always choose pasture-raised, organic.
+Below are a few I listed, but you can search the internet for more and read about the farm and how they raise their chickens.
+I always choose pasture raised, organic.

 - Blackwing Quality Meats

 Making your own bone broth is cost effective & easy, however it is a bit of a process.
 It is not for everyone, but for those who want to enjoy this amazing beverage and all the benefits from your own home, but don’t want to make it, then I highly suggest buying homemade frozen bone broth from sources like Pete’s Paleo.